I couldn’t wait to show Scout the stunning orange hoodoos at Bryce Canyon National Park, where we planned to camp for two nights.

 The next day Mark and I decided to split up and take separate canyon hikes.
 We’d much rather have gone together, but dogs aren’t allowed on the trails at Bryce, so we had to take turns hanging with Archie back at camp.
 Actually it worked out really well, because we gave each other rides to the trailhead, thereby avoiding the crowded park shuttle.

-Scout and I hiked the Navajo Loop/Queen’s Garden Trail, a stunner route that only took two hours or so.
+Scout and I hiked the Navajo Loop/Queen’s Garden Trail, a stunner route that only took a couple of hours.
 It’s scenic and popular, so I worried that it might be crowded.
-It was, but fortunately most of the other hikers were European (Germans, French and Spaniards mainly), which meant they had quieter trail voices.
+It was, but fortunately most of the other hikers were European (Germans, French and Spaniards mainly), which meant they had quiet trail voices.
 No problem.

 Navajo Loop/Queen’s Garden Trail and victim